|atdelphi (atdelphi) wrote in hp_beholder,|

 Arousal shied away for an instant and then lurched forward, sliding wetly from the pit of his stomach to the hot drag of the boy's tongue.
 He wasn't a novice, Snape.
 He wasn't going to make any money off it, but he wasn't a novice and Aberforth was not a saint.
 His hands settled on the boy's bony shoulders.
 He looked down at the dark head bobbing gracelessly.
 There was a touch of pink sunburn where the hair parted.

 It served Albus right, he thought, imagining his brother's righteous disgust at the scene.
 All this cape and saber, too many chessmen and no board.
-He came after a minute of messy sucking, his fingers digging into the back of the boy’s neck.
+He came after a few minutes of messy sucking, his fingers digging into the back of the boy’s neck.
 He had pegged the boy for a spitter, but he swallowed with a short, nasal sound of disgust.

 That was all.
 The boy pulled off and sat on his haunches.
 He wiped his mouth with the back of his hand but otherwise did not look overly put out.
 If he was trying to make sure his bread was buttered on both sides, Aberforth supposed that sucking cock was probably less of an imposition than whatever he'd had to do for Albus.